isomerpages/enterprisesg-cpso/index.md

         href="https://www.consumerproductsafety.gov.sg/consumers/safety-alerts-and-recalls/children-apparel">
         here</a> for more notices.
       cards:
+        - title: DT Swiss Recalls Carbon Fibre Bicycle Wheels
+          description: 21 August 2025 <br> Please see the notice for the affected model serieses.
+          linktext: Learn more
+          url: ""
         - title: Baseus Recalls Selected Portable Chargers
           description: 1 August 2025 <br> Model no. BS-30KP365 with serial no.s ending in
             0 - 9 or D